Not sure which award to apply to staff, or what classification level to assign?

 On the left side menu, click Pay Conditions

-Click the Edit Current Pay Conditions button
+Click the Edit These Conditions or Add New Conditions button

 Select when the changes should begin applying